alf-labs/tangram/web/src/intro/intro.md

 ![YRG Coordinate System](/abs_yrg.png#center)

-Result: **The generator has found 84,696 unique solutions found in 161,242,856 permutations.**
+Result: **The generator has found 84,696 unique solutions in 161,242,856 permutations.**

 There are 2 versions of the generator in this project:
 * [analyzer/gen.py](https://github.com/alf-labs/tangram/blob/main/analyzer/gen.py) is the